 (From Most Recent to Oldest)

-GOAL FOR 2012-2013 IS TO CREATE A SUSTAINABLE GARDEN PROGRAM AT THE SCHOOL
+GOAL FOR 2014-2015 IS TO ENHANCE THE GARDEN PROGRAM AT THE SCHOOL

 - Ran a school recycling program to collect and redistribute unwanted school supplies for students next year.
 (Collected over 100 binders, 30 notebooks, and 50 folders).
 June 2014